Parks & Recreation Coalition of Brookhaven (PARC)

 TIREd of this Garbage - canoe/kayak floats to pull tires - last Sat of each month

-We have three (3) canoes and a kayak
+We have three (3) canoes and a kayak - available for use!
+Go pick-up trash on the lake

 If you group needs a project or work day, please Contact Us - we can find work and we can coordinate with your closes park